 If you opt for buttermilk, you can substitute this by pouring 2/3 cups of buttermilk and 1/3 cup of oil instead of a 1 cup heavy cream.
 You can also have 1/3 cup of margarine or homemade butter instead of using 1 cup of heavy cream.

 Buttermilk is high in carbohydrates so, if you plan to skip it, you can substitute it with heavy whipping cream or heavy cream to help brine the chicken and give a juicier result.
-I have even search of people using sweetened condensed milk and getting. good result - with a little lemon juice.
+I have even search for people using sweetened condensed milk and getting. good result – with a little lemon juice.

 If you are cooking or baking and lack buttermilk in your pantry, milk is not a good substitute since it is completely different in flavor.
 In the absence of acid from the buttermilk, milk cannot produce the same acidic flavor.
 But using an acidic ingredient such as lemon can be a perfect replacement for buttermilk when combined with plain milk.

 Fat content aside, they are similar.
 Both can whip well and have a delicious flavor.
 They have a slight difference in quality; heavy whip cream can give your recipe a softer and lighter texture while a heavy cream holds its shape longer.
-Also, the fat content of heavy cream is higher than the heavy whipping cream.
+Also, the fat content of heavy cream is higher than the of heavy whipping cream.